Star Barks we specialise in Hand Stripping. We own and groom

 look - if you like them shorter then bring them more often,

 if you prefer the shaggy look then you can leave it longer,

 however, please don't forget to comb them thoroughly at least

 twice a week to prevent any matting between appointments.

 At what age can I bring my puppy to you?

-A: As long as they've had their injections and are able to
+A: As long as they've had their vaccinations and are able

-go out for walks we can accept them for grooming, this is
+to go out for walks we can accept them for grooming, this

-usually from 12 weeks of age.
-The sooner you can bring your
+is usually from 12 weeks of age.
+The sooner you can bring

 How long will it take to groom my dog?